• Digital Nomad Resources

 Hong Kong Island

-Hong Kong Island is on the on the south side of Victoria Harbour.
+Hong Kong Island is on the south side of Victoria Harbour.
 This is where you see those pictures of the stunning Hong Kong skyline.
 It’s where most of the business skyscrapers are, and the most historical British buildings.
-While Kowloon is relatively flat with straight roads, Hong Kong Island is hilly with lots of narrow roads.
+While Kowloon is relatively flat with straight roads, Hong Kong Island is hilly with many narrow roads.

 While there isn’t a great range of budget accommodation you can still find the occasional great deal.
-I stayed at the Ramada – a 4-star hotel – for $54USD a night.
+I stayed at a 4-star hotel for $54USD a night by filtering for cheapest 4-star hotels on Agoda.
 That wasn’t much more than some of the budget listings, so don’t always assume the budget places are the best value.

 Budget (1-2 Stars)